Municipal bonds

 You must evaluate whether a bond or CD ladder and the securities held within it are consistent with your investment objectives, risk tolerance and financial circumstances.

-Diversification does not guarantee a profit or protect against loss in declining markets.
+Diversification does not guarantee a profit or protect against loss in a declining market.